guMcrey/version-rocket/README.md

 checkVersion({
   localPackageVersion: version,
   originVersionFileUrl: `${location.origin}/version.json`,
+  // Refer to API for more configuration options
 })

 // To terminate version detection, call the unCheckVersion method during the destruction life cycle.
 For details, see the API